TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-There are two steps to escalate from `svc-alfresco` to `Administrator`.
+There are two steps that allow us to escalate from `svc-alfresco` to `Administrator`.

 <br />